Mekhliganj: Location

 According to the District Census Handbook 2011, Koch Bihar, Mekliganj covered an area of 3.88 km2.

 Area overview

 The map alongside shows the western part of the district.
-In Mekhliganj subdivision 9.91% of the population lives in the urban areas and 90.09% lives in the rural areas.
+In Mekhliganj subdivision, 9.91% of the population lives in the urban areas and 90.09% in the rural areas.
 In Mathabhanga subdivision 3.67% of the population, the lowest in the district, lives in the urban areas and 96.35% lives in the rural areas.
 The entire district forms the flat alluvial flood plains of mighty rivers.

 Note: The map alongside presents some of the notable locations in the subdivisions.
-All places marked in the map are linked in the larger full screen map.
+All places marked in the map are linked in the larger full-screen map.

 Demographics

 As per 2011 Census of India Mekliganj had a total population of 9,217 of which 4,664 (51%) were males and 4,463 (49%) were females.
 Population in the age range 0–6 years was 1,098.
 The total number of literate persons in Mekliganj was 6,009 (74.84% of the population over 6 years).